 How much do Google Ads cost?

-So, how much does Google charge for ads?
+So, how much does Google cost for its ads on the largest search engine out there?
 Google Ads pricing varies and is determined by several factors.
 However, the average Google AdWords cost per click is between $1 and $2 on the Search Network(search results).
 The average CPC on the Google Display Network(on other websites) is under $1.

 The most expensive keywords in AdWords and Bing Ads cost $50 or more per click.
 These are usually highly competitive keywords in industries with high customer lifetime values, like law and insurance.